MadcapJake/NitEd/CONTRIBUTING.md

-# Contributing to nit-ed
+# Contributing to NitEd

 First off, thanks for taking the time to contribute!

-The following is a set of guidelines for contributing to nit-ed and its packages.
+The following is a set of guidelines for contributing to NitEd and its packages.

 ## Coding Style Guide

 ### General

-- nit-ed recommend a tab size of **2** spaces.
+- NitEd recommend a tab size of **2** spaces.
-- use dash naming rules for files and folders ( e.g. `foo-bar` )
+- use Snake case naming rules for files and folders ( e.g. `foo-bar` )
-- use camelCase naming rules for module methods and properties ( e.g. `fooBar` )
+- use Camel Case naming rules for module methods and properties ( e.g. `fooBar` )
-- use CamelCase naming rules for modules ( e.g. `FooBar` )
+- use Pascal Case naming rules for modules ( e.g. `FooBar` )
 - use upper-case for the first character of required module ( e.g. `var Foo = require('foo')` )
 - use `_` prefix for private method or variables ( e.g. `var _foobar = 'FooBar'` )